SimplyYourAverageDev/AntiWurst/README.md

 # SafeServer Fabric Mod

 SafeServer is a Minecraft Fabric mod that adds a password-based login system to your Minecraft server.
 Players are required to set a password and log in before they can start playing in survival mode.
+This mod is designated for servers without Mojang Verification Servers enabled.

 ## Features